microsoft/vscode-docs/release-notes/latest.md

 * Set the minimal version of VS Code that your extension requires in the `engine` field of the `package.json`.
 * Make sure your dependency to the `vscode` module is at least `0.2.0`.
-* Type `npm install vscode` from the root of your extension.
+* Type `npm install` from the root of your extension.
 * The `vscode` module will download the appropiate version of `vscode.d.ts` based on the `engine` field you declared.
 * Go back to VS Code and see how the API for the specific version you chose appears in IntelliSense and validation.